wame/GeneratorBundle/README.md

 * --no-validation
 Set this option to skip questions about validation

+#### Altered --fields option

+The `--fields` option can be used in the exact same way as in the original doctrine generator:

+    wame:generate:entity Product --fields="title:string(255)"

+Once there are quite a few fields with several settings each fields, this syntax can become a mess.
+Also, there are limitations to using this syntax (more about this will be explained in the 'Validations' section).

+To provide a cleaner way of adding fields, the ability to use json-like syntax has been added.
+The above example would become:

+    wame:generate:entity Product --fields="{title:{type: string, length: 255}}"

+Json requires that keys and values are surrounded by quotes.
+Since the fields-option requires a string, all json-quotes would have to be escaped.
+You can use escape quotes if you prefer, but once the fields-option is parsed, quotes will be added automatically, so you don't need to.

+Additionally, you can parse boolean options, without value.
+For example, `{title:{type:string,nullable}}` would be the same as `{title:{type:string,nullable:true}}`.

+Furthermore, newlines, tabs and abundant spaces are automatically converted, so if your command-line can handle it, you could write the example as below:

+    wame:generate:entity Product --fields="{
+        title:{
+            type: string,
+            length: 255
+        }
+    }"

 #### Default bundle (Appbundle)
 After dozens of times, even typing a simple AppBundle:EntityName becomes cumbersome.
 Since many application will only use the AppBundle, the generator assumes